-With those goals in mind, let's continue further to finalize our custom integration.
+With those goals in mind, let's continue to further finalise our custom integration.
 You'll be instructed to select which board you want to create these new items in, as well as what to name the item:

 In this example, we'll be taking the "First Name" and "Last Name" columns from our Google Sheet and utilizing that as our Item Name: